iangsohan/Calculator/README.md

 ## Introduction

 "Calculator" is a scientific calculator GUI designed with Qt-based C++.
 The GUI is designed for Windows computers, but the outline code for the calculator functions is also provided.
 Instead of the typical computer/phone calculator that allows only one operation at a time, "Calculator" allows a continuous equation to be calculated, given a valid function.
+Visit [Projects](http://iangsohan.com/projects.html) to see a visual.

 ## Code Samples